cntaylor/ctf/README.md

 ## Continuous Testing Functions (ctf) for Optimisation

-A module containing many continuous testing functions for optimisation.
+A module containing continuous testing functions for optimisation.
+Intended for testing the performance of mathematical optimisation routines.
 Many are taken from http://www.sfu.ca/~ssurjano/optimization.html.

 Each test function is implemented as a class with up to three methods for calculating the *cost*, *gradient* and *Hessian* information of the test functions.

-Intended for testing the performance of mathematical optimisation routines.
+Requires Python 3 and depends on Numpy and MatPlotLib.

 ### 1D Function Summary